TatsianaTsintsevitskaya/rsschool-cv/cv.md

 Experience

-Tasks on the course JvaRush and Beonmax
+Tasks on the course JavaRush and Beonmax

 I nave Englich level A1.
 Language practice with native speakers in the Hello Talk app.